processone/docs.ejabberd.im/content/admin/installation.md

 - **`–-enable-hipe`**: Compile natively with HiPE, not recommended.

-## Install
+## Installation

-To install `ejabberd` in the destination directories, run the command:
+To install ejabberd in the destination directories, run the command:

 ``` bash
 make install
 ```

-Note that you probably need administrative privileges in the system to install `ejabberd`.
+Note that you probably need administrative privileges in the system to install ejabberd.

 The files and directories created are, by default: